lude-bri/ft_printf_42_LP/README.md

 ```C
 #include <stdio.h>
 ```
-To read more about preprocessors and libraries, you can find in this link (libft)
+To read more about preprocessors and libraries, you can find in this [link](https://github.com/lude-bri/libft_42_LP)